V-Vibee/My-Projects-2.0/README.md

 **Algorithms for Churn Prediction Models:**
 Algorithms used here for Churn Prediction Models are.
 1. Linear Regression.
-2. Support Vectoir Machine.
-3. Decison Tree.
+2. Decison Tree.
-4. Random Forest.
+3. Random Forest.
-5. XG Boost.
+4. XG Boost.

 **Methodology:**
 - Data Preprocessing/ Cleaning.
 - Exploratory Data Analysis.
+- Data Scaling & Feature engineering
 - Handling imbalanced data- using SMOTE.
-- Model Build , checked accuracy score but we cannot take it since fraudulent activities are minute we rely on Precision, Reacall and F1 score via classifictaion report.
+- Build Model, checked accuracy score but we cannot rely on it since fraudulent activities are very minute hence we need to rely on Precision, Reacall and F1 score report to get more efficiency.

- **Best Model Selection Criterion**

-**Finally Random Forest model was selected, since it showed better result and was accurate by 86 %**
+**Finally Random Forest model was selected, since it showed better result and was accurate by 99.99%**

 **Tips to avoid Credit Card Fraud:**